Dehghanni/Teofl/Writing.md

 Use a simple template

-**Topic sentence:**
+### **Topic sentence:**

-1. Reader should guess the question from topic sentence.
+1. Reader should be able to guess the question from topic sentence.
-2. No pronoun in topic sentence
+2. Do not use pronoun in topic sentence(Take it into consideration especially for second reason)
-3. Not long
+3. Thesis statement should not be long.
-4. Not lead-in and point at the main thing
+4. Thesis statement should not be lead-in or warm-up sentences, and it should point to the main idea.
-5. Every reason that you will explain in the paragraph should be mentioned in the topic
+5. Every reason that you will explain in the paragraph should be mentioned in the topic.
-6. Topic sentence should not be fact
+6. Topic sentence should not be fact.
+It should be something disputable or provable.

 supporting sentences could be facts and examples.

-supporting sentences: major &amp; minor
+supporting sentences had be better to be possibly dividable into major and minor supporting sentences.

 concluding sentence is rephrased of topic sentence or summary of major sentences.

 There should be no irrelevant sentence.

 Concluding sentences transitions:
-**All in all, In short, Consequently, In summ**** a ****ry**
+**All in all, In short, Consequently, In summary**

-**Conclusion:**
+### **Conclusion:**

-Read the question before writing the conclusion
+Read the question before writing the conclusion (because you did not write about conclusion in Planning)

-Paraphrase your Thesis again
+Paraphrase your Thesis statement again

-Only mention the reasons again
+Only mention the reasons again(Or you can simply say "aforementioned reasons")

 It is possible to end the conclusion with a suggestion or rhetorical question.

 conclusion should be reviewing two reasons.

-**Intro** :
+### **Intro** :

 In modern era,